LUC4N3X/LUC4N3X/README.md

 ---

-## About
+## About Me

-I'm Luca, a developer focused on building tools that solve real problems without becoming complicated to use.
+I'm Luca.

-When I create something, I care about the full experience: the backend has to be reliable, the interface has to be clear, and the final result has to feel smooth for the people using it.
+I enjoy turning rough ideas into tools that are clean, reliable and genuinely useful.
+When I build something, I care about the whole experience: the logic has to be strong, the structure has to stay readable and the final interface has to feel polished for the people using it.

-I work on backend systems, automation flows, integrations, dashboards and developer-focused utilities.
-I like projects that start from a rough idea and become something stable, clean and genuinely useful.
+Most of the work I enjoy sits around backend systems, automation, integrations, dashboards and developer-focused utilities.
+I like projects that solve practical problems and still keep a clear identity.

-My style is direct: understand the problem, build the first working version, refine the structure, then polish the details until the project feels complete.
+The kind of software I want my name attached to is simple to use, technically solid and visually recognizable.

 ---